bcgov/CONN-CCBC-portal/docs/Getting_started_wsl.md

 These steps are not for completely setting up all dev steps.
 For that, checkout the main [README](/README.md#setting-up-a-local-development-environment) for specific steps in setting up the environment once all tools are installed from this guide.

+A very important note: WSL will experience significant performance degradation if the clone of the repository is outside of the WSL environment.
+So make sure to clone the repo within WSL (i.e., anywhere outside of the /mnt directory).

 1. Install [asdf](https://asdf-vm.com/guide/getting-started.html) (and all related asdf plugins for this project).

 2. Install all the necessary tools using either `make install_asdf_tools` or `asdf install`.
 Some of these are repeated in `make install_dev_tools`.